vmware-tanzu/tanzu-dev-portal/content/learningpaths/consulting-around-design-systems/is-a-design-system-right-for-your-team.md

     * Interview existing teams to learn about their experiences
     * Interview existing teams to learn about benefits and limitations of the system
 * What training resources exist? (documentation, classes, cross-pairing, etc)
-* How “good” are the designer assets (i.e. figma library)?
+* How “good” are the designer assets (i.e. Figma library)?
-    * If they’re less-than-ideal, could you offer your fancy-shmancy help?
+    * If they’re less-than-ideal, could you offer to help improve them?

 _\*\*If you find yourself inheriting a half-baked client system, see if there are places you might gently inject yourself and some of your expertise while the bun is still in the oven.
 In our experience, there are often places where design system teams can benefit from collaboration, guidance, and influence, but these opportunities won’t be gift-wrapped—you will have to seek them out and build relationships in order to have a positive influence._